vpsfreecz/vpsadminos/docs/user-guide/resources.md

 group.
 The *root* group is the parent of all other groups, its path defaults to `osctl`.
 Newly created containers are put into the *default* group, unless configured otherwise.
-Groups can be nested and you can configure arbitrary CGroup subsystem parameters on every group.
+Groups can be nested and you can configure arbitrary CGroup subsystem parameters for every group.
 Every container belongs to exactly one group, i.e. the *default* group or any other.
 You can also configure CGroup parameters of the containers themselves.